 How to Make Your Experience Better Than Mine

 - Go in the off-season, like October or April.
 The crowds will be less, and the weather will be cooler.
-Some hotels and restaurants will be open, but now that Greece is going to limit the amount of tourists that can arrive by cruise ship more places might stay open.
+Some hotels and restaurants will be open, but now that Greece is going to limit the number of tourists that can arrive by cruise ship more places might stay open.

 - Give yourself more time.
 I was only there for two days.
 You probably need 3 to 5 days depending on what all you want to see.